mjm973/Illuminated/technical_specifications.md

   - Shantanu: GAME LOGIC!
 Write the game manager.

 - **Week 11**
-  - Mateo: Work on other types of weapons, UI and mechanisms.
+  - Mateo & Shantanu: Work on other types of weapons, UI and mechanisms.
   - Ming: SteamVR supports dash and gesture to change weapons.
 More UI.
-  - Shantanu: Elaborate spatial layout environment (potentially have different levels/ feels of rooms)
   - All: Initial play testing with basic teleport, illuminate and shoot.

 - **Week 12**
-  - Mateo: Create emergence when the game is too peaceful.
+  - Mateo & Shantanu: Create emergence when the game is too peaceful.
+Elaborate spatial layout environment (different rooms).
   - Ming: Work on visual and audio responses of game play.
-  - Shantanu: Elaborate spatial layout environment (let's have different levels/ feels of rooms).
+Create the opening scene of game play (potentially cinematic)

 - **Week 13**
-  - Mateo: Create the opening scene of game play (potentially cinematic)
-  - Ming: UI for initial instructions on game play and UI for player health & death information across the room
-  - Shantanu: Elaborate spatial layout environment (let's have different levels/ feels of rooms).
-  - All: Final play testing with all functionality
+  - All: Final play testing with all functionality & work on lingering issues

 - **Week 14**
-  - Mateo: Work out lingering issues
-  - Ming:  Ditto
-  - Shantanu: Ditto
+  - All: Documentation!